Kotlin/KEEP/proposals/stdlib/KEEP-0457-alternative-behavior-for-map-getOrElse.md

 * `getOrPutIfNull` - Returns the mapped value if it exists and is not `null`; otherwise, puts and returns the result of `defaultValue()`.
   This function mirrors the behavior of the existing `getOrPut`.
 * `getOrPutIfMissing` - Returns the mapped value if it exists, even if it is `null`; otherwise, puts and returns the result of `defaultValue()`.

+While `ConcurrentMap` implementations in JVM usually do not allow `null` values, it's proposed to provide the following overloads for them as well taking into account their specifics:
+* `getOrElseIfMissing` - Same as `getOrElseIfMissing` for `Map`, but checks atomically whether the key is present in the map and gets its value if it is.
+* `getOrPutIfMissing` - Same as `getOrPutIfMissing` for `Map`, but checks atomically whether the key is present in the map.
+* `getOrPutIfNull` - Same as `getOrPutIfNull` for `Map`, but checks atomically whether the key is present in the map and is not mapped to `null`.

 This `null`-handling differentiation is relevant only for maps with nullable value types.
 However, due to the limitations of Kotlin type system in resolving functions only for nullable generic type parameters,